walidshaari/Certified-Kubernetes-Security-Specialist/README.md

 Online resources that will help you prepare for taking the Kubernetes Certified Kubernetes Security Specialist **CKS** Certification exam.

-**Disclaimer**: This is not likely a comprehensive list as the exam is not out yet, most likely will be a moving target with the fast pace of k8s development
+**Disclaimer**: This is not likely a comprehensive list as the exam is not general availability **GA** yet , most likely will be a moving target with the fast pace of k8s development

-- please make a pull request if there something wrong or that should be added, or updated in here.
+- Please raise an issue, or make a pull request for fixes, new additions, or updates.

-I will try to restrict the cross references of resources to [kubernetes.io](kubernetes.io) as CNCF/Linux Foundation exam rules allows you search **kubernetes.io** and [kuernetes github repo](https://github.com/kubernetes) only.
-Youtube videos and other resources e.g. blogs will be provided as an optional complimentary material.
+I will try to restrict the cross references of resources primarly to [kubernetes.io](kubernetes.io) as CNCF/Linux Foundation exam rules allows you search **kubernetes.io/{docs|blog}** and [kuernetes github repo](https://github.com/kubernetes) only.
+Youtube videos and other third party resources e.g. blogs will be provided as an optional complimentary material and any 3rd party material not allowed in the exam will be designated with :triangular_flag_on_post: in the curriculum sections below.

-Content is scarse, we will update as we are preparing for our **CKS exam journey**.

-Ensure you have the right version of Kubernetes documentation selected (e.g. v1.19 as of 15th July announcement) especially for API objects and annotations.
+Ensure you have the right version of Kubernetes documentation selected (e.g. v1.19 as of 15th July announcement) especially for API objects and annotations, however for third party tools, you might find that you can still find references for them in old releases and blogs [e.g. falco install](https://github.com/kubernetes/website/issues/24184).

 ## Exam Objectives